-Information Beekeepers with 50 or More Hives Must Provide With an Application for Registration or Renewal of Registration as a Beekeeper
+Additional Information Beekeepers with 50 or More Hives Must Provide Annually

-This Section details the additional information a beekeeper with 50 or more hives must provide at the time of registration (or re-registration) to enable the registering authority to assess their compliance with the Code.
-This includes a declaration from the beekeeper that their operation and management of their bees is in compliance with the Code.
-Making a false declaration is a serious offence and may result in a fine, prosecution or refusal to register.
+This Section details the additional information a beekeeper with 50 or more hives must provide each year to enable the assessment of their compliance with the Code.
+This includes a declaration from the beekeeper that their operation and management of their bees is in compliance with the Code including requirements, where applicable, for hive inspections, pest and disease management, record keeping, AFB testing and training.
+Making a false declaration is a serious offence and may result in a fine or prosecution.
+A template for declaration is provided in Appendix 1.

-REQUIREMENT